nemediano/nemediano.github.io/projects.md

 {% include youtube.html id='kqdjA88cibk' %}

 My wife has her own [youtube channel](https://www.youtube.com/@eleutherialekona), where she has a seccion where she interviews guests.
-She invited me to talk about one of my personal favorite subjects: life and work of the American writer Rober E. Howard, the creator of Conan.
+She invited me to talk about one of my personal favorite subjects: life and work of the American writer Robert E. Howard, the creator of Conan.

 ## Round table on Myths of Free Software at Beware of science